 Our campers recognize the importance of having a positive attitude, and we set clear cut goals from the moment they arrive on campus.
 They are challenged to exceed expectations by helping to create the rules (with staff guidance) by which our community thrives.
 Campers recognize the importance of tolerance, kindness and respect, and these values are incorporated into every activity every day.

 Camps ‘R’ Us has a strict NO BULLYING policy with regard to physical, social, emotional and psychological abuse.
-Any camper who acts in such a manner will be removed from camp immediately without discretion, as stated in the Camper Enrollment Agreement.
+Any camper who acts in such a manner will be removed from camp immediately without discretion, as stated in the Camper Application Terms and Conditions.

 If your child is behaving in an inappropriate manner, he/she will be brought to the Campus Director.
 A call will be placed to inform you about your child’s behavior.
 Usually, a talk on the phone with a parent/guardian does the trick.
 In certain cases, you may be asked to pick your child up from camp.